-- AGCO GmbH, Marktoberdorf,

-Deputy Chairman of the Supervisory Board
+• AGCO GmbH, Marktoberdorf, Deputy Chairman of the Supervisory Board

-- ➤ ENGIE Deutschland AG, Berlin, Member of the Supervisory Board

 Prof. Dr. Annette G. Köhler, M.A.

 Member of the Supervisory Board since 6 May 2017 Düsseldorf, born 1967 University Professor & Chair of the Accounting, Auditing & Controlling Department at the University of Duisburg-Essen